MicrosoftDocs/architecture-center/docs/ai-ml/architecture/secure-compute-for-research-content.md

 To secure data at rest, all Storage accounts are encrypted with Microsoft-managed keys that use strong cryptography.

-Alternately, you can use customer-managed keys.
+Alternatively, you can use customer-managed keys.
 You must store the keys in a managed key store.
 In this architecture, you deploy Azure Key Vault in the secure environment to store secrets like encryption keys and certificates.
 Resources in the secure virtual network access Key Vault through a private endpoint.

 ### Governance considerations

 Enable Azure Policy to enforce standards and provide automated remediation to bring resources into compliance for specific policies.
-You can apply the policies to a project subscription or at a management group level as a single policy or as part of a regulatory initiative.
+You can apply the policies to a project subscription or at a management group level, either as a single policy or as part of a regulatory initiative.

 For example, in this architecture, Azure machine configuration applies to all in-scope VMs.
 The policy can audit operating systems and machine configuration for the data science VMs.

 ### VM image

 The data science VMs run customized base images.
-To build the base image, we highly recommend technologies like VM Image Builder.
+To build the base image, use technologies like VM Image Builder.
 By using VM Image Builder, you can create a repeatable image that you can deploy when needed.

 The base image might need updates, such as extra binaries.
-You should upload those binaries to the public blob storage, and they should flow through the secure environment, much like how data owners upload the datasets.
+You should upload those binaries to the public blob storage.
+They should flow through the secure environment, much like how data owners upload the datasets.

 ### Cost Optimization